6638maggie-gitau/hospital-booking-system/README.md

 * Manage booked appointments
 * Responsive design for desktop and mobile devices
 * State management using React Context API
-* Clean and intuitive  interface
+* Clean and intuitive user interface

 ## 🛠️ Technologies Used